Diabetes resources, Q&A, blog and more

 It is a commonly asked question: "How many carbs am I allowed to eat per day?"
 From your activity level to your dietary needs, there are several elements that can impact the answer to the question, says our diabetes expert, Jill Weisenberger.

 Popcorn.
 A favorite treat of millions of Americans, sold at movie theatres and ballparks across the country.
 But, what about those with diabetes?
 Can we eat diabetes?
 Yes, says diabetes expert Heidi McIndoo.

-In this week's diabetes blog roundup, Scott shares posts from This Is Caleb, Despite Diabetes, Cranky Pancreas, Princess of Pavement and more.
+In this week's blog roundup, Scott shares posts from Diabetic Advocate, Test, Guess and Go, Raising Colorado and more.

-In this week's blog roundup, Scott shares posts from The Perfect D, Sweetly Voiced, Strangely Diabetic, and more.
+In this week's diabetes blog roundup, Scott shares posts from Rolling in the D, T Minus Two, Your Diabetes May Vary, Bigfoot Child Have Diabetes and more.

 New diabetes technology continues to hit the market.
 Find out why you should pay attention to these 7 diabetes health tech startups in 2013.

 Diabetes self-management includes undergoing routine tests and exams.
 Download our health maintenance schedule to keep track of your results for each of your tests, from the A1c to lipid panels.